DNApeople/SecretScratch/README.md

 4. Encrypted extract

-To extract encrypted data from either local or remote files the decryption token must be passed in via the `--decrypt <token>.dcr.json`
+To extract encrypted data from either local or remote files the decryption token (genarated when file was embedded) must be passed in via the `--decrypt <token>.dcr.json`

 **IF YOU PLAN ON UPLOADING A FILE IT'S BEST TO ENCRYPT IT.**

-## When creating a cover file
+## When creating a cover file, it shold have
+- At least one sprite, with

-- Make sure the comments aren't attached to code blocks.
+- At least one comment for the sprite (not attached to code blocks).
-- And that they are distributed among multiple sprites.
-- Also that there is a sufficient amount of comments to embed your file (like, a LOT of them)
-- If your want a quick test file, use the `test/test.sb3` file. (can handle a 1.4MB with 100 comment fields)